Blue Flag beaches in Ontario

 Ward’s Island Beach

-Located on the eastern side of the Toronto Islands next to the charming community of island residents, Ward’s Island Beach provides visitors a quiet, relaxed experience.
-And because it’s sheltered by the Leslie Split, the water is calm and safe for swimming.
+Located on the eastern side of the Toronto Islands next to the charming community of island residents, Ward’s Island Beach provides visitors with a quiet, relaxed oasis.
+The beach is sheltered by the Leslie Split, so the water is calm and safe for swimming.
 Stroll along the boardwalk and discover charming island homes, beautiful Lake Ontario views and watch sailboats float by.

 Fun and food at the beach